chainflip-io/chainflip-eth-contracts/docs/mocks/StakeManagerVulnerable.md

 ## `testSetFLIP(contract FLIP flip)` (external)

  Can't set _FLIP in the constructor because it's made in the constructor
-         of StakeManager and getFLIPAddress is external
+         of StakeManager and getFLIP is external

 - `flip`:      The address of the FLIP contract